 Shortly after being discovered, Fawkes was taken to the King's bedchamber to explain why he wanted to kill him and blow up Parliament.
 Fawkes calmly answered that he regarded the King as a disease since he had been excommunicated by the Pope.
 He also explained that he needed such a huge quantity of gunpowder "To blow you Scotch beggars back to your own native mountains!"

-Under torture, it took up four days for Guy Fawkes to admit to his part in the Gunpowder Plot and give names of other people involved in it.
+Under torture, it took up to four days for Guy Fawkes to admit to his part in the Gunpowder Plot and give names of other people involved in it.
 His signature on the written confession after torture, which is still held by the National Archives, was very faint and weak (shown in the top half of the image on the right).
-A signature on a confession written eight days later shows his name, which he wrote as "Guido" (must have still thought he was Spanish) much more clearly (the bottom signature in the image on the left).
+A signature on a confession written eight days later shows his name, which he wrote as "Guido" (must have still thought he was Spanish) much more clearly (the bottom signature in the image on the right).
 Fawkes and other people involved in the Gunpowder Plot were tried on January 31st 1606 and then hung, drawn and quartered in the Old Palace Yard in Westminster.
+Fawkes leaped from the gallows when being hanged to escape the unplesantness of being drawn and quartered.
 Contrary to popular belief, Fawkes wasn't thrown onto a bonfire.
 That only happens to straw dummies made of him since.

 An uninhabited island to the north of Santa Cruz Island in the Galapagos Islands is named Isla Guy Fawkes, or Guy Fawkes Island.
 Who knows why?
 Maybe he planned to escape there?

-Nowadays many people tend to refer to a man as a "guy".
-Originally, guy was a term for an "ugly, repulsive person" in reference to Guy Fawkes.
-Straw effigies made of Guy Fawkes and thrown onto bonfires to remember the Gunpowder Plot were also known as "guys".
+Guy was once a term for an "ugly, repulsive person" in reference to Guy Fawkes.
+Straw effigies made of Guy Fawkes and burned to remember the Gunpowder Plot are also known as "guys".
+In the 17th Century, live cats were stuffed into the effigies to make it sound like "Guy" was screaming as being burned.
 Over time "guy" began to be used as a term for a man (possibly as a half-meant insult), and is a word in common use today.